 Another piece of information that I'd like to pass on is in regards to a problem I used to notice when "installing" large application files.
 I used to get the odd disk read error with the accompanying abort, retry, fail message.
 The solution appears to be leaving the DMA off.
-The way I normally run my system is to leave the mystery PC/jr switch on the Racore sidecar in the jr position and run jrdmaon2.com in my autoexec.bat file.
+The way I normally run my system is to leave the mystery PC/jr switch on the Racore sidecar in the jr position and irdmaon2.com run in mν autoexec.bat file.
 I now just add rem in front of the command and reboot before installing any application.